DeepWok/pynqcaht/labs/lab1.md

 1. Open up Vivado and create a new project.
 2. Press Next after reading the wizard.
-3. Enter a suitable name and location for the project.
+3. Enter a suitable name and location for the project (such as `lab1`).
 Ensure check subdirectory is enabled so that your project files are contained in a parent folder.
 4. Press Next.
 5. Select RTL Project, for now: "do not specify the sources".
 6. Press Next.